Skip to main content

 Human History

 The Monte Sole area was settled in Etruscan times, with the nearby archaeological site of Marzabotto preserving one of the best-planned Etruscan cities in Italy, dating from the sixth to fourth centuries BCE.
 Roman, medieval, and early modern communities continued to shape the landscape through agriculture, forest management, and the establishment of churches and settlements.
 By the nineteenth century, the area supported a rural population of several thousand, distributed across small villages and scattered farmsteads.
-This community was devastated in September-October 1944 when the 16th SS Panzergrenadier Division conducted a systematic massacre of civilians, killing 770 men, women, and children in the villages of Marzabotto, Grizzana Morandi, and Monzuno.
-The massacre destroyed the social fabric of the area, and many villages were never resettled.
+This community was devastated in September–October 1944 when the 16th SS Panzergrenadier Division Reichsführer-SS — led in the field by SS-Sturmbannführer Walter Reder — conducted a systematic operation killing 770 civilians, including 216 children, 316 women, 142 elderly people, and five priests in the villages of Marzabotto, Grizzana Morandi, and Monzuno.
+[1] The massacre destroyed the social fabric of the area, and many villages were never resettled.
 The depopulation that resulted, while tragic in origin, created the conditions for the ecological recovery that the park now protects.

 Park History

-Monte Sole was established as a regional park in 1989, driven by the dual imperative of protecting both the recovering natural landscape and the sites of historical memory associated with the 1944 massacre.
-The park's foundation was supported by the surviving community and the families of victims, who saw landscape protection as a way to prevent the memorial sites from being erased by development.
-The Peace School of Monte Sole, founded within the park, provides educational programs on peace, human rights, and conflict resolution, drawing school groups and visitors from across Italy and beyond.
-Park management maintains the ruins of destroyed villages as memorial sites while allowing natural processes to continue in surrounding areas.
-The balance between conservation, remembrance, and the educational mission creates a unique management context among Italian parks.
-The park has become a symbol of how landscape protection can serve multiple purposes: ecological conservation, historical preservation, and civic education.
+Monte Sole was established as a regional park in 1989 under Regional Law N. 19, driven by the dual imperative of protecting both the recovering natural landscape and the sites of historical memory associated with the 1944 massacre.
+[1] The park's foundation was supported by the surviving community and the families of victims, who saw landscape protection as a way to prevent the memorial sites from being erased by development.
+The Fondazione Scuola di Pace di Monte Sole was created in 2002 within the park, providing educational programmes on peace, human rights, and conflict resolution for school groups and visitors from across Italy and internationally.
+[2] Park management maintains the ruins of destroyed villages as memorial sites while allowing natural processes to continue in surrounding areas.
+The balance between conservation, remembrance, and the educational mission creates a unique management context among Italian regional parks.

 Major Trails And Attractions